-Safety in Jamaica has always been a big concern among travel agents and travellers but honestly, having lived there for a couple of years, I have always believed there has been a distorted perception of the actual reality of things or, if not an exaggeration in presenting the reality.
+Safety in Jamaica has always been a big concern among travel agents and travelers but honestly, having lived there for a couple of years, I have always believed there has been a distorted perception of the actual reality of things or, if not an exaggeration in presenting the reality.
 I am sure both media and personal preconceptions have a big role in that.

 I know I will be considered a little naive for saying that but honestly, during my time in Jamaica there was not a single moment where I have felt unsafe whatsoever and believe me I am usually scared of everything and very cautious when I travel.

 With this article, I would like to put things in the right perspective, or try to, and provide you with information on the island, with funny anecdotes on awkward situations that had happened to me or friends and show you that safety in Jamaica must not be a concern if you wish to travel to this beautiful island and enjoy it fully, with common sense and making wise choices as you would do anywhere in the world.